 It’s time to create a design.
 Designers create all the app screens and their conditions.
 After that, they make a clickable prototype.
 The last step of the UI/UX design process is handing over the design to SaaS application developers.

-Pricing strategy is a significant part of any SaaS product.
+Pricing strategy is a significant part of any SaaS app.
 It’s common to offer a subscription plan.
 You need to create several plans according to the user's needs and expectations.

-Additionally, it’s good to add several free functions or provide a free trial period.
+Additionally, it’s good if your SaaS application developer adds several free functions or implements a free trial period.
 For example, Google Drive allows using 15 GB for free.
 However, if you need more storage, you can buy a monthly subscription.
-Also, SaaS providers offer subscriptions for various numbers of users.
+Also, for SaaS application development, service providers offer subscriptions for various numbers of users.
 There can be from 3 to 1,000 accounts.
+This stage requires the entrepreneur to determine the system he will create, how it will vary from rivals, who his target market is, as well as his price strategy and marketing mix.
+He might pick from the following SaaS pricing options, for instance:

 Choosing the technologies for your SaaS app is a complicated task.
 You need to show the project requirements, features, and design to the developers.
 They can select the required technologies to create a SaaS application.